HEALTHY CELL MEMBRANES

 WHEN TO EAT

-- Don’t forget other important aspects of health outside of nutrition: connectedness, exercise
+- Don’t forget other important aspects of health outside of nutrition: connectedness and exercise.

 - Researchers mentioned: Valter Longo | Satchin Panda